 You can select your funeral home online, and this is actually encouraged.
 Not only should you read online reviews and shop around, but you should make sure you choose the service provider that’s the best fit for your needs.

 To find a funeral home online, start with a local search.
 From there, read reviews, look for accreditation, and start contacting the right provider.
+Having access to information about funeral homes in advance is such a help, especially since this can be a seriously stressful process.

 2. Casket or urn